 Drug testing is a common occurrence in these circumstances.
-If a judge believes that concerns over drug and/or alcohol abuse are warranted, testing can occur as quickly as the day of a hearing on that subject.
-Meaning- if you set up a hearing to address this issue with a judge, the judge can make a phone call to have a testing kit brought to the courtroom.
+If a judge believes that concerns over drug and alcohol abuse are warranted, testing can occur as quickly as the day of a hearing on that subject.
+Meaning- if you set up a hearing to address this issue with a judge, the judge can make a phone call to bring a testing kit to the courtroom.
 A person in that line of work can administer the tests to both you and your child’s other parent with the results available sometimes as quickly as the following day.

-Today’s blog post from the attorneys with the Law Office of Bryan Fagan, PLLC will cover this subject in detail including the types of tests that can be administered and how dishonest parents can attempt to evade the consequences of their substance abuse by manipulating the results of tests.
+Today’s blog post from the attorneys with the Law Office of Bryan Fagan, PLLC, will cover this subject in detail including the types of tests that can be administered and how dishonest parents can attempt to evade the consequences of their substance abuse by manipulating the results of tests.

 The time-tested methods for drug testing involve testing hair, urine, and nails.
 Alcohol testing is done the same way, with blood tests only being administered infrequently due to their being more invasive.
 You should be aware of the pros and cons of each testing type.

 Testers have fairly advanced methods for determining whether or not a urine sample has been unnaturally altered due to the over-consumption of water or any other diuretic.
-You would be simply asked to be tested again until a proper sample could be collected.
+You would be asked to be tested again until a proper sample could be collected.

 The other method that I can think of for skirting a urine test is to have a bag of someone else’s urine ready to submit in place of your own for testing.
 Again, the testers have a method to prevent this from happening.
-It involves nothing more complicated than having a neutral party observe the sample being collected to ensure that it is actually your urine being used in the test.
+It involves nothing more complicated than having a neutral party observe the sample being collected to ensure that your urine is being used in the test.

-Hair testing- you can run, but you can’t hide
+Hair testing- you can run, but you can’t hide.

 Nail testing in family law cases